 Act like a teacher

 Remember that you’re applying for a teaching job, and three important qualities in a teacher are friendliness, confidence and being relaxed.
-So, put the serious face away, smile, don’t meekly wait to be asked a question before you speak, and try and exude confidence.
+So, put the serious face away, smile, don’t meekly wait to be asked a question before you speak, and try and show confidence.
 Easier said than done in an interview I know, but interviewers understand this.
-They’re not expecting (or wanting) a loud, super confident salesperson – they want to see that you can show some level of confidence alongside the inevitable nerves.
+They’re neither expecting nor wanting a loud, overconfident salesperson, but they do want to see that you can show some level of confidence alongside the inevitable nerves.